Archomeda/Gw2Sharp/Gw2Sharp.Build/DocFX/index.md

 Be sure to check the [introduction](guides/introduction.md)!

 ### Features
-For the list of supported endpoints, check the [endpoint feature list](features.md).
+For the list of supported endpoints, check the [list of endpoints](faq/endpoints.md).

 ### Additional resources
 - [GW2 Development Community Discord](https://discord.gg/hNcpDT3) - Discussions about Gw2Sharp and other API related projects